-You should apply as soon as you receive you letter of acceptance.
+Graduate Students: You should apply as soon as you receive your letter of acceptance.
 The time needed to process an application to study in Canada may vary at different visa offices and may take several weeks.

 In general, you should not apply for a study permit at a Canadian port of entry.
 You should apply online for a study permit before you travel to Canada.

-Only certain people can apply at the port of entry at this time.
+Only certain people can apply at the port of entry noq.
 You may be able to apply at the port of entry if you’re a: